img

 1) Make handwashing non-negotiable

-Teach (and model) proper handwashing with soap and water for 20 seconds before eating, after using the toilet, after coughing/sneezing, and when arriving home.
+Encourage (and model) proper handwashing with soap and water for 20 seconds before eating, after using the toilet, after coughing/sneezing, and when arriving home.

 Note: Singing “Happy Birthday” twice is a simple timer children remember!